 Because most tents designed for cold conditions are created specifically with the needs of backpackers in mind, the majority are two-person tents.
 Eureka's Alpenlite two- person, four-season style is a popular choice.

-According to Outdoor Gear Lab field testing results, two other highly rated winter tents to consider include Hilleberg's Jannu and Tarra models, both of which are designed for two people and sell for just under $800 and $900, respectively, and the Black Diamond Firstlight is a two-person tent that costs just under $400.
+According to Outdoor Gear Lab field testing results, two other highly rated winter tents to consider include Hilleberg's Jannu and Tarra models, both of which are designed for two people and sell for just under $800 and $900, respectively, and the Black Diamond Firstlight is a three-person tent that costs just under $400.

 Winter Sleeping Bags